Time to hit the reset, not panic, button for women’s sports

 NBA Commissioner Adam Silver unwittingly offered advocates for and promoters of women’s sports a golden opportunity for “radical candor” (as management coach Kim Scott would have it) when in September he said the following about the WNBA: “I thought we’d be further along at this point.
 I thought ratings would be higher, attendance would be higher by now.
 I thought we would have broken through.
 I don’t know how else to say it.”

 While it’s easy to interpret Silver’s comments as a betrayal or even a failure to recognize significant successes by women in sport, I welcome the opening Silver provided for a reset of what women’s sports is about — as sport and as commercial product.
 In that spirit, I offer a few talking points that might be developed further in future columns.
+But more and more women are practicing sports and physical activity everyday, some with the desire of being healthy, others want to look better, although for this they can also use help from clinics as More Beautiful You, Austin TX who are professionals in this field.
+Click best site for more information.

 Title IX was never meant to be a business plan.